The Ben Shapiro Show

 The Ben Shapiro Show is a daily conservative political podcast and former live radio show produced by The Daily Wire and hosted by Ben Shapiro.
 The podcast launched in September 2015.
-As of March 2019, The Ben Shapiro Show was ranked by Podtrac as the second most popular podcast in the U.S. Westwood One began syndicating The Ben Shapiro Show podcast to radio in April 2018.
+As of November 2025, The Ben Shapiro Show was ranked by Podtrac as the ninth most popular podcast in the U.S, dropping from second place in 2019.
+Westwood One began syndicating The Ben Shapiro Show podcast to radio in April 2018.
 In January 2019, Westwood One expanded Shapiro's one-hour podcast-to-radio program, adding a nationally syndicated two-hour live radio show, for three hours of Ben Shapiro programming daily.